Propofol: Pharmacokinetics

 Propofol is highly protein-bound in vivo and is metabolized by conjugation in the liver.
 The half-life of elimination of propofol has been estimated to be between 2 and 24 hours.
-However, its duration of clinical effect is much shorter, because propofol is rapidly distributed into peripheral tissues.
+However, its duration of clinical effect is much shorter because propofol is rapidly distributed into peripheral tissues.
 When used for IV sedation, a single dose of propofol typically wears off within minutes.
 Onset is rapid, in as little as 15–30 seconds.
-Propofol is versatile; the drug can be given for short or prolonged sedation, as well as for general anesthesia.
-Its use is not associated with nausea as is often seen with opioid medications.
+Propofol's versatility allows it to be used for short or prolonged sedation, and general anesthesia; and unlike opioid medications, its use is not associated with nausea.
 These characteristics of rapid onset and recovery along with its amnestic effects have led to its widespread use for sedation and anesthesia.

 History

 John B. Glen, a veterinarian and researcher at Imperial Chemical Industries (ICI), spent thirteen years developing propofol, an effort for which he was awarded the 2018 Lasker Award for clinical research.

 Originally developed as ICI 35868, propofol was chosen after extensive evaluation and structure–activity relationship studies of the anesthetic potencies and pharmacokinetic profiles of a series of ortho-alkylated phenols.

 First identified as a drug candidate in 1973, propofol entered clinical trials in 1977, using a form solubilized in cremophor EL.
 However, due to anaphylactic reactions to cremophor, this formulation was withdrawn from the market and subsequently reformulated as an emulsion of a soya oil and propofol mixture in water.
 The emulsified formulation was relaunched in 1986 by ICI (whose pharmaceutical division later became a constituent of AstraZeneca) under the brand name Diprivan.
 The preparation contains 1% propofol, 10% soybean oil, and 1.2% purified egg phospholipid as an emulsifier, with 2.25% glycerol as a tonicity-adjusting agent, and sodium hydroxide to adjust the pH.
-Diprivan contains EDTA, a common chelation agent, that also acts alone (bacteriostatically against some bacteria) and synergistically with some other antimicrobial agents.
+Diprivan contains EDTA, a common chelation agent that also acts alone (bacteriostatically against some bacteria) and synergistically with some other antimicrobial agents.
 Newer generic formulations contain sodium metabisulfite as an antioxidant and benzyl alcohol as an antimicrobial agent.
 Propofol emulsion is an opaque white fluid due to the scattering of light from the emulsified micelle formulation.